Alektryon/astrological-terms-mandarin-reference/README.md

 **Please Note:**

 Particularly in this last list, it is certain that some entries contain *traditional* Chinese characters, while others contain *simplified* Chinese characters.
 One such case can be found in the names of the stars no. 27 (月馬 yuè mǎ), no. 49 (命马 mìng mǎ) and no. 79 (天马 tiān mǎ).
-The former name contains the traditional character for "horse" (馬) while the other two contain the simplified character (马).
+The first name contains the traditional character for "horse" (馬) while the other two contain the simplified character (马).
 It can also happen, eventually, that some entries contain both a simplified and a traditional character.

-Finally, please note that I'm very far from being a 'specialist' or even a fluent speaker of Chinese, so some entries may contain errors.

-If you find any error that you would like to see corrected, please send me an email to **quirinus [at] proton [dot] me**.
+As I'm very far from being a specialist or even a fluent speaker of Mandarin Chinese (or any other Chinese dialect), it may happen that some entries contain errors.
+If you happen to find any such error and would like to see it corrected, please send me an email to **qwirinus [at] proton [dot] me**.